hydrusnetwork/hydrus/docs/running_from_source.md

     3. FFMPEG

         You should already have ffmpeg.
 Just type `ffmpeg` into a new terminal, and it should give a basic version response.
 If you somehow don't have ffmpeg, check your package manager.

+    ???
+"Qt compatibility note"

+        If you run into trouble running newer versions of Qt6, which you will be setting up later, some users have fixed it by installing the packages `libicu-dev` and `libxcb-cursor-dev`.
+With `apt` that will be:

+        * `sudo apt-get install libicu-dev`
+        * `sudo apt-get install libxcb-cursor-dev`

 === "macOS"